livingcomputermuseum/ContrAlto/Contralto/readme-mono.txt

    - Ethernet (encapsulated in UDP datagrams on the host machine)
    - Standard Keyboard/Mouse/Video
    - Audio DAC (used with the Smalltalk Music System)
+   - The Orbit raster hardware, Dover Raster Output Scanner and Dover print engine, which provides 384dpi print output (currently PDF only)

 1.2 What's Not
 --------------

-At this time, ContrAlto does not support more exotic hardware such as Trident disks, printers or audio using the utility port, the Orbit printer interface, or the keyset input device.
+At this time, ContrAlto does not support more exotic hardware such as Trident disks, printers or audio using the utility port, or the keyset input device.

 The Audio DAC is technically emulated, but output is not connected to an audio device on non-Windows platforms at this time.